 The government failed to enforce laws protecting the rights of persons with mental disabilities.
 NGOs and government officials reported the number of medical personnel providing services in psychiatric institutions was insufficient.

-While the constitution recognizes that indigenous persons have the right to own land communally, indigenous groups often lacked legal title to demarcate the boundaries of their lands.
+While the constitution recognizes indigenous persons have the right to own land communally, indigenous groups often lacked legal title to demarcate the boundaries of their lands.
 Amazonian indigenous peoples in particular continued to accuse the national government of delaying the final allocation of their land titles.
-By law local communities retain the right of unassignability.
+By law, local communities retain the right of unassignability.
 Some indigenous community members, however, sold land to outsiders without the majority consent of their community.

 Indigenous persons continued to face threats from narcotics traffickers and illegal miners and loggers who operated near or within their claimed land holdings.